whats-good/uniform-graphql/packages/core/README.md

 ## Types

-The first step in our workflow is creating the `unified types` that will serve as the building blocks for our api.
+The first step in our workflow is creating the `uniform types` that will serve as the building blocks for our api.
 These will serve two purposes: GraphQL schema generation, and compile time type safety for our resolvers.
 Let's begin with the built-in scalars.

 #### Built-in Scalars